 When is the FBAR filing deadline?

-For U.S. citizens and green card holders living abroad, also known as expatriates or "expats", it is important to keep abreast of these changes as much as anyone else.
-In fact, 2017 brings major changes for individuals who must file certain documents related to international foreign accounts and assets.
+For U.S. citizens and green card holders living abroad, also known as expatriates or "expats", it is important to keep abreast of U.S. tax and foreign account reporting deadlines.

 Report of Foreign Bank and Financial Accounts (FBAR): The New FBAR Filing Deadline

 If you are unable to file your FBAR by the filing deadline, a six-month automatic extension is available, moving the deadline to October 15th.
 No additional paperwork is necessary to do so.

 An expat is required to file an FBAR if their total aggregate balance of foreign financial accounts on any given day exceeds $10,000.
 The typical accounts held overseas are:

 - Investment accounts, and

 Remember: this threshold applies to all accounts you own separately and jointly, as well as accounts in which you may not own or have a financial interest in, but do have signature authority over.
 An example of the latter includes bank accounts that you are in charge of at your place of employment or through a business in which you hold interest.

 The deadline for expats to file their individual return for 2018 is generally June 15, 2019.
 This is because expats living overseas on the regular deadline qualify for an automatic-two month filing extension.
 Though this automatic-two month filing extension does apply to FBARs as well, the six-month automatic extension supersedes the shorter extension and should give expats more time to collect their tax documents for FBAR reporting.
 As an added benefit, no additional paperwork is required to receive this extension.